juhoinkinen/Annif-wiki/Backend:-Maui.md

 docker run --name mauiservice -v /path/to/annif-projects/:/annif-projects/ --rm --network="host" mauiservice
 ```

-Here the use of `--network="host"` allows Annif running either in the host system or in a container to connect to the Mauiservice.
+Here the use of `--network="host"` allows Annif running either on the host system or in a container to connect to the Mauiservice container.